echo01409/Configuration_Extractors/README.md

 ## Scripts

-Script that are specific to a given RAT will be contained insisde that RATs folder in this repo.
-The scripts outlined below are agnostic and can help you in analysing any RAT written in .NET
+Scripts that are specific to a given RAT will be contained insisde that RATs folder in this repo.
+The scripts outlined below are agnostic and can help you in analysing any RAT written in .NET.

 ### Hex to Key script `hex-array2key.py` usage